SamIAm2000/CS-3930-Creative-Embedded-Systems/Module_1/README.md

 ![loops](/Module_1/Pictures/loops.png)

 Some of the states also had subtext that came along with them such as `beep boop 00101011010` that would be returned whenever the screen displayed "I am coding."
 This I put into another function called do motion.
 I was originally going to include motions such as rotating the screen etc. that triggered when a certain number was called, but I did not end up implementing it.
-If one were to wish to do so, they could just write the code in the do_motion function:
+If one were to wish to do so, they could just alter the code in the do_motion function:

 ![do_motion](/Module_1/Pictures/do_motion.png)